retrocomputacion/retrobbs/readme.md

 | key | description
 |:---:|:---
-| `entryZpath` | Path to the video file, can be a local path or an URL
+| `entryZpath` | Path to the video file, can be a local path or a URL

 ### Function USEREDIT:
 Display the user profile editor.